About

 Aline Cattermole

-Aline Cattermole was born in 1978 in Falaise in Normandy, France.
+Aline Cattermole was born in Falaise, Normandy, France.
 Falaise is well known for its medieval market and because it is the birth town of William the Conqueror.
 After her A-Levels, Aline studied Modern Foreign Languages, Linguistics and Norman Dialectology at Caen University.
-Now she is a Jèrriais teacher and she is very happy to teach about Norman heritage in Jersey.
+She delivers the adult learning programme and is very happy to teach about Norman heritage in Jersey.

 Robyn Conway